Eddielo26/EA-readme-generator/README.md

   * [Contact](#contact)

   ## Installation
-  as
+  no need to install only click the deployed link or clone to local device to add to repository

   ## Usage
-  as
+  by clickin the deployed link the player can click their answers to see if they are correct in order to get a high score

   ## License
-  This project is lincensed under MIT
+  This project is lincensed under ISC

   ## Contribution
-  as
+  If they would like to add to better the game please just clone repository

   ## Test
-  as
+  functions with just clicking the deploy link

   ## Contact
-  If you have any questions about this project, please contact me at a.
-More projects available at https://github.com/as.
+  If you have any questions about this project, please contact me at eddarlostudy@yahoo.com<br> More projects available at https://github.com/eddielo26.